 - Any debt you have, like student loans and credit cards

 - Assets such as bank accounts, stocks, bonds and retirement accounts

 - The size of a down payment you expect to pay, and where it is coming from (such as a gift, inheritance or savings)

-- What type of property you’re purchasing
+- An appraisal of the property you’re purchasing

 Depending on your lender, there might be a one-time application fee, as well.